jlengrand/Observer/README.md

 According to the [JSon specifications](http://json.org/), _A value can be a string in double quotes, or a number, or true or false or null, or an object or an array._

+**NOTE:** group handling is currently not implemented.
+In future improvements, It may also be possible to provide several names or group if needed.

 ## Description of the package